lifemikey/objectstorage-swift/vhd-content-checking-and-conversion.md

 {:DomainName: data-hd-keyref="DomainName"}

-# VHD Content Checking and Conversion
+# VHD content checking and conversion

 Being able to import and deploy your own instance by using a custom VHD or ISO is one of the many benefits of the {{site.data.keyword.BluSoftlayer_full}}.
 By using these instructions you can verify that your VHD/ISO is the proper content type, convert it if the content type is incorrect, and even manually import an image if needed.
 For more information about the Image import option, see the following [article](https://{DomainName}/docs/infrastructure/image-templates/import-image.html){:new_window}.